-The Corporation mandates that the Chief Executive Officer purchase and hold Shares equivalent in value to five times his annual base salary, as at the time of purchase, and that the Chief Financial Officer, the Vice President, Operations, the Vice President, Legal and General Counsel and the Vice President, Drilling Services each purchase and hold Shares equivalent in value to three times their annual base salary, as at the time of purchase.
-As of the record date, all officers satisfy the minimum ownership requirements.
+The Corporation mandates that the Chief Executive Officer purchase and hold Shares equivalent in value to five times his annual base salary, as at the time of purchase, and that the Chief Financial Officer, the Vice President, Operations, the Vice President, Legal, General Counsel and Corporate Secretary and the Vice President, Drilling Services each purchase and hold Shares equivalent in value to three times their annual base salary, as at the time of purchase.
+As of the date hereof, all officers other than the Vice President, Legal, General Counsel and Corporate Secretary satisfy the minimum ownership requirements.